Shōrinjiryū Kenkōkan Karate

 In some aspects, Shorinjiryu Karate has a strong resemblance to Japanese Koryu Budo, in that it has a great emphasis on pre-arranged two-person drills (yakusoku kumite).
 One person kata is an important practice, and the main kata taught in the style in its early days were versions of Naihanchin, Nijushiho, Sanchin, Chinto and Kusanku, as well as a Bō (6 ft staff) kata (Shishiryu no Bo), a Jo (4 ft staff) kata and a Sai (iron truncheon) kata (Nijushiho no Sai).
 Other kata were introduced later, mainly by the son of the founder, Masayuki Hisataka.

 Following Kori Hisataka's retirement in 1974, his son Masayuki Hisataka took over as head of the organization.
 He has expanded the reach of the style worldwide and trained karateka all over the world.

 Grading structure

-Like many styles of karate to date, the grading structure runs on a belt system, with 10 coloured belt levels (kyu) for non-black holders (mudansha) and 10 levels (dan) for black belt holders (yudansha).
+Like many styles of karate to date, the grading structure runs on a belt system, with 10 coloured belt levels (Kyū) for non-black holders (mudansha) and 10 levels (dan) for black belt holders (yudansha).
 The following describes the grading structure utilised by the Shorinjiryu Kenkokan organisation and many of the descendant schools.
 Other descendant schools may utilise alternative structures, though all use ten levels for black belt holders.

 The 10 levels of coloured belts used in Shorinjiryu Kenkokan and many descendent schools are: